siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-09-18-a-beginners-guide-to-nixos-linux-distribution.md

     - 'linux distros'
     - nixos
 ---
 When it comes to Linux distributions, the options are numerous.
 Whether you’re looking for something user-friendly like Ubuntu or highly customizable like Arch, there’s a flavor for every type of user.
 However, there’s a Linux distribution that stands out due to its unique approach to package management and system configuration—**NixOS**.
 While it’s not as widely known as some other distros, NixOS Linux offers an innovative way to manage your system with a focus on reproducibility and isolation.
-In this blog post, we’ll explore NixOS and explain why beginners might find it interesting, despite its initially steep learning curve.
+In this article, we’ll explore NixOS and explain why beginners might find it interesting, despite its initially steep learning curve.

 ## What is NixOS?